 multimap<key_type, value_type> mymap;

-This syntax declares a multimap named mymap where each key is of type keytype and each value is of type valuetype.
-In C++, the key of a multimap and corresponding values are always inserted as a pair.
-We cannot insert only a key or just a value in a multimap.
+This code snippet defines a multimap named mymap, where every key is of keytype and each value is of valuetype.
+In C++, a multimap requires key-value pairs to be inserted together, preventing the insertion of only a key or a value independently.

 C++ Example to Create Multimap